 Secondary Education M.Ed.

-The Master of Education (M.Ed.) in Secondary Education is a 30-hour program that provides advanced study for teachers who already hold a Class B certificate in their content area in English Language Arts, Social Studies, Mathematics, or General Science.
+The Master of Education in Secondary Education is a 30-hour program that provides advanced study for teachers who already hold Class B certification in their content area in English Language Arts, Social Studies, Mathematics or General Science.
 Many of the courses are offered online or with options for meeting online or on campus.
-Upon completion of the program, students are eligible for the Class A, 6-12 Content Area Certificate.
+Upon completion of the program, students are eligible for the Class A, 6-12 Content Area Certification.

 - A bachelor’s degree from an accredited institution of higher education.

 Official transcripts* can be sent by mail or electronically.
 Instructions can be found under “Help” on the application.